 Seeds of Affinity (SOA) is a grassroots, community organisation supporting women with lived prison experience.
 This presentation will be delivered by a panel of SOA members and will showcase the innovative practice and programs designed, deployed and developed by SOA women.

-Radio Seeds is an award-winning community radio program.
-Radio Seeds provides real and honest information about the issues around women’s imprisonment and release.
-The program aims to ensure that the voices of criminalised women are heard, while providing valuable, authentic information to the wider community on the issues that face women prior to, during and after release.
+Radio Seeds is an award-winning community radio program providing real and honest information about the issues around women’s imprisonment and release.
+The program aims to ensure that the voices of criminalised women are heard, while providing valuable, authentic information to the wider community on the issues that women face prior to, during and after release.

-The ‘Surviving Home Detention’, and ‘When mum goes to prison’ pamphlets were designed for women and their children and the agencies supporting them by SOA members who experienced these issues themselves, yet recognised that there is a dearth of information on these important arenas.
+The ‘Surviving Home Detention’, and ‘When mum goes to prison’ pamphlets were designed for women and their children and the agencies supporting them by SOA members who experienced these issues themselves, yet recognised that there is a dearth of information available.

 ‘Self-advocacy through letter writing’ is a new program.
 While at its most basic it aims to help women gain the skills in writing letters, the overarching goal is to empower women in prison to self-advocate while aiming to create solidarity amongst the women.
 The curriculum has been developed by SOA women and will be delivered by SOA members in the Adelaide Women’s Prison.
 More broadly, the project has been designed to give women the tools to negotiate the criminal justice system and to support each other in doing so.

 This presentation will highlight how having a sense of community is a positive, empowering experience for criminalised women and will discuss our vision for our work over the coming decade.